rust-lang/reference/src/panic.md

 > default) and `panic_abort`, which immediately aborts the process (which is
 > non-recoverable).

-When compiling code that is guaranteed (via a [compiler option][rustc-codegen]) not to unwind, the optimizer may assume that unwinding across Rust frames is impossible, which can result in both code-size and runtime speed improvements.
+When compiling code that is guaranteed to be linked to a non-recoverable panic runtime, the optimizer may assume that unwinding across Rust frames is impossible, which can result in both code-size and runtime speed improvements.

 [destructors]: destructors.md